torvalds/linux/Documentation/mm/page_tables.rst

   or *folded* as we will discuss later.

 - **p4d**, `p4d_t`, `p4dval_t` = **Page Level 4 Directory** was introduced to
   handle 5-level page tables after the *pud* was introduced.
-Now it was clear that we needed to replace *pgd*, *pmd*, *pud* etc with a figure indicating the directory level and that we cannot go on with ad hoc names any more.
+Analw it was clear that we needed to replace *pgd*, *pmd*, *pud* etc with a figure indicating the directory level and that we cananalt go on with ad hoc names any more.
 This is only used on systems which actually have 5 levels of page tables, otherwise it is folded.